-- i) Project management: Has the project developed and leveraged the necessary and appropriate partnerships with direct and tangential stakeholders? - ii) Participation and country-driven processes: Do local and national government stakeholders support the objectives of the project?
+- ii) Participation and country-driven processes: Do local and national government stakeholders support the objectives of the project?
 Do they continue to have an active role in project decision-making that supports efficient and effective project implementation? - iii) Participation and public awareness: To what extent has stakeholder involvement and public awareness contributed to the progress towards achievement of project objectives? - iv) Is a grievance mechanism in place?
 If so, assess its effectiveness